This page provides you with all the IELTS information you need to know about the exam. These IELTS Faqs are all commonly asked questions.

 There are more than 500 IELTS test centers around the world, and so most big cities will have somewhere that you can get tested.
 If there is not one in your city, then you will need to travel to a place that does have the test.
 You can also contact these test centres for further IELTS information.

-You can locate a centre at the official IELTS website - Find a test centre
+You can locate a centre using our search function - Find a test centre

 To register for IELTS, you first need to find your local IELTS test centre (see above).
 They will help you to complete your IELTS registration and provide you with any other IELTS information you need.